rjtronco/Hugging-Face-QnA/README.md

 Web app template was downloaded from the internet

 # Transcriber
-Still WIP, need to upgrade subscription for live transcription
+Still WIP, need to upgrade subscription for live transcription.
+Please see images for local testing result